Bayesian inferences on uncertain ranks and orderings: Application to ranking players and lineups: Introduction

-This article is motivated by our interest in providing an approach for producing ordering statements for entities in professional sports leagues, with a particular focus on the National Basketball Association (NBA).
+This article is motivated by our interest in providing an approach for producing ordering statements for entities in professional sports leagues, with a particular focus on the National Basketball Association (NBA) of the United States of America.
 In what follows, we use the term ``ordering statement'' to mean the collection of rankings of a subset of objects of interest.
 We are interested in comparing players not on the basis of their individual statistics but in terms of their contribution to team performance.
 Our primary dataset is from the 2009-10 NBA season, and our goal is to provide ordering statements associated with individuals' and groups of individuals' (lineups') abilities.
 This is a particularly challenging case study because many players have similar abilities and, based on the available data, the abilities need to be estimated from measurements taken at a group level, making them imprecise.
+Ranking statements typically summarize orderings in parameters and it can be challenging to assess and summarize uncertainty in such statements.
+This is especially true in scenarios where parameter values are similar or the amount of data is limited relative to the number of parameters (as in our case study).
+In such settings, it is particularly important to not over-interpret a single estimated ranking but instead to carefully account for uncertainty in rank-based decision making and inferences.